joylarkin/Awesome-AI-Market-Maps/README.md

 ADD OR UPDATE A MARKET MAP
 Named AI market maps, landscapes, blog posts with market maps, and related AI industry positioning (such as top XX lists) are fine.

+NOTES
+The readme.md file is regularly updated with new market maps, the .csv file is updated ~bimonthly.

 ✅ Pull requests accepted!
 OR
 💬 Tweet at me <a href="https://twitter.com/joy">@joy</a>